petermp79/coding-challenges/README.md

 Nevertheless, I did not pass the coding challenge at Facebook despite of 2-3 months self-training.
 My coding challenge with Facebook was only partially successful.
-(They asked two coding problems in 40 min, I can do only one of them, the other one I figure out the solution, but not having enough time to finish it).
-To be fair, the recruiter gave me a second chance, but again, I can only manage the get it done partially, with brute force solution instead of optimized one.
+(They asked two coding problems in 40 min, I can do only one of them, the other one I was able to figure out the solution, but not having enough time to finish it).
+To be fair, the recruiter
+gave me a second chance, but again, I can only manage the get it done partially, with brute force solution instead of optimized one.

 A short time later, I got contacted by a Google recruiter, but again, the recruiter cant help but forcing me to go